-- VI.B.7.
-Programs, in partnership with their Sponsoring Institutions, should have a process for education of fellows and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns.
-(Core) - VI.C.
-Well-Being the patient may be served by transitioning that patient's care to proactive attention to life inside and outside of medicine.
-Well-being requires that physicians retain the joy in medicine while managing their own real life stresses.
+VI.B.6.
+Programs, in partnership with their Sponsoring Institutions, should have a process for education of fellows and faculty regarding unprofessional behavior and a confidential process for reporting, investigating, and addressing such concerns. ^(Core)

+VI.C.
+Well-Being

+Psychological, emotional, and physical well-being are critical in the development of the competent, caring, and resilient physician and require proactive attention to life inside and outside of medicine.
+Well-being requires that physicians retain the joy in medicine while managing their own real-life stresses.
 Self-care and responsibility to support other members of the health care team are important components of professionalism; they are also skills that must be modeled, learned, and nurtured in the context of other aspects of fellowship training.